CodeLabZGZ/codelabzgz.github.io/README.md

 - `app`: Place where the main structure and code that follows every page of the application is stored.
 - `components`: Reusable code snippets that are used throughout all of the pages
-- `context`: Encapsulates a global state that can be accessed from anywhere in the application.
+- `stores`: Encapsulates a global state that can be accessed from anywhere in the application (we use [zustand](https://zustand-demo.pmnd.rs/) to manage global states).
 - `hooks`: Encapsulates small pieces of code that represent a certain type of logic.
 - `lib`: Chaos property, stores here functionalities that do not have to do with the rest of the mentioned sections.
 - `public`: Static content that is publicly accessible
 - `styles`: Contains the styles of the application.
-Override or new styles in [`tailwind.config.ts`](tailwind.config.ts).
+Override or new styles in [`tailwind.config.js`](tailwind.config.js).

 #### Naming convention